srodrig284/liri-node-app/README.md

      * A preview link of the song from Spotify
      * The album that the song is from

-   * if no song is provided then your program will default to
+   * if no song is provided then it will default to
      * "The Sign" by Ace of Base

 3. `node dixby.js movie-this '<movie name here>'`